dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/select-identity-attribute.png

 - Right below that checkbox there is another one called "Include in Label".
 Tick it for the information that should be used in the item's name.
-It determines which attribute is shown on the topicmap and on top in the detail panel.
+It determines which attribute is shown on the topicmap and on top in the Detail Panel.
 In this example we want the book title to appear there.

 .. image:: _static/include-in-label.png